 As time went by, things started to change a little.
 The more I integrated, the more I saw, understood and acknowledged.
 Oblivious as I was at the beginning, I soon realised that I was somehow treated differently than my fellow British friends.
 For a while, it didn't bother me, until one day, I got rejected after a two-week job trial.
 They told me they didn't want me because I couldn't spell.
 I still remember the distress and shame I felt that day.
 I apologised and ran out crying, feeling desperate and marginalised.
 Why?
 Because I was a Law student whereby language skills were paramount.
 Of course, as a foreigner, I understood my limitations, yet spelling was never a major issue.

 I asked for proof to see what I spelt wrong and on how many occasions.
 They showed me a name.
-Apparently, I wrote, "Stacy" instead of "Stacey" on a reminder post-it which has nothing to do with official documentation, appointment book or customer facing paperwork.
+Apparently, I wrote, "Stacy" instead of "Stacey" on a reminder post-it which has nothing to do with official documentation, appointment book or customer-facing paperwork.
 I told my British friend about this and her reaction was: "Were there any foreigners working for the company?"
 And this got me thinking...in fact, no!
 There weren't any.
-To further reassure myself that my English level was adequate enough for me to get a job, I went to the University and took a language exam.
+To further reassure myself that my English level was adequate enough for me to get a job, I went to University and took a language exam.
 My results were A for reading, writing and spelling.

 It wasn't until the last year of University that I landed my first full-time job with Apple.
 That changed everything.
 My peers were cool, the work environment was multicultural, everyone was smart, funny, different and awesome.
 I loved them and loved my job.
 Throughout the years, I lived a relatively calm and happy life.
 I had my ups, my downs, no money whatsoever, but good friends and great prospects.
 In the end, I left my job at Apple, moved to Bristol, got a new job with a digital startup, met my future husband, formed our own company, started travelling the world, became British citizens, got married and here we are.

 But something, somewhere, went wrong...thus, we decided to leave the UK.
+Could it be because England is not a good place to live?
+Or is there more to the story?

 It gets to you when you need to ride your bike home whilst getting wet to the bones.
 It gets to you when you can't enjoy the pub's beer garden during summer.
 It gets to you when you realise you can't buy t-shirts because, in reality, you need sweaters, thermals and raincoats.
 It sucks that you can't wear a dress unless you go on holiday.
-It's not cool that you can only wear a skirt during 5 days of sunshine throughout the year (we call that the elusive British heatwave).
+It's not cool that you can only wear a skirt for 5 days of sunshine throughout the year (we call that the elusive British heatwave).

 Travelling doesn't come cheap in the UK.
 There are pros and cons to this.
 The good news is that infrastructure is relatively good in the UK.
 Although we need more motorways, there are well-maintained roads in the country.
 This means that if you have a car, you can get pretty much anywhere around the UK.
 Owning a car doesn't come cheap in the UK, but luckily, the car market in the country is one of the cheapest in Europe.
 This means that buying a great second car in the UK will cost you much (LIKE MUCH!) less than in any other country in Europe.
 In fact, I am in the market for a new European car (which allows me to drive on the right-hand side) and the equivalent of the car I am selling here, is 5 times the price in any other European country.
 Mad!